SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 It saw extensive use for taking out medics who'd rush to the battlefield to retrieve injured comrades, only to be killed or wounded in the ensuing explosion.

 Chakra: 35, raised to 50 if it hits
-Damage: 25d20.open(11)
+Damage: 25d20!>11
 Range: Touch
 Speed: 25
 Seal Speed: 25

-Tags: Energy, Melee
+Tags: Attack, Melee, Energy

 Effects:
-Whoever you hit with this technique becomes a living bomb\!
-When you place this technique, you also set a timer, between 1 and (your Chakra Control skill ranks)\*5 IC.
-At that point, they will detonate.
+Whoever you hit with this technique becomes a living bomb!
+When you place this technique, you also set a timer, between 1 and (your Chakra Control skill ranks)*5 IC.At that point, they will detonate.
 The initial attack itself does not deal damage.

 You may also perform a Speed 5, Seal Speed 20 action to detonate someone immediately.
 When a person is detonated, they make a Chakra 30 roll; whether they pass or fail has no effect on the technique, though as normal they might advance in Fatigue.

-The explosion itself is Area 25\.
+The explosion itself is Area 25.
 The bomb themselves may not defend against it, though anyone else can.
 The technique's damage is considered 25% higher for the purposes of wounding the bomb.

 ### **Maru o Moyashi no Jutsu \- Burning Circle Technique**